 The following warning signs might mean a person is considering suicide and therefore may need urgent help:

 - Discussions about being a burden

-- Feeling trapped or being in pain
+- Talking about feeling trapped or in unbearable pain

 - Extreme mood swings

 - Talking or posting about wanting to die

 Research shows that even talking candidly with or just being there for a person who’s in a dark mental state may help reduce suicidal thoughts.
 If a support system or person steps in early on, it may ultimately help save a life.